TYPO3-svn-archive/dix_easylogin/README.txt

 4) Include the static TypoScript, insert these constants into your TS template and fit them to your needs:

 plugin.tx_dixeasylogin_pi1 {
-		# if jQuery, jQueryUI and the lightness theme should be included by default.
+		# if jQuery, jQueryUI and the base theme should be included by default.
 		# if turned off, you have to take care for yourself that the libraries are loaded (smart if other extensions also include jQuery)
 	include_jQuery = 1